mautic/developer-documentation-new/docs/plugins/config.rst

 .. note:: The default value must match the value's type for Mautic to typecast and transform appropriately.
 For example, if there isn't a specific default value to declare, define an empty array, ``[]``, for an array type; zero, ``0``, for an integer type; ``TRUE`` or ``FALSE`` for boolean types; and so forth.
 Services leveraging parameters should accept and handle ``NULL`` for integer and string types, excluding ``0``.

 .. note:: Parameters aren't exposed to the UI by default.
-See :ref:`Configuration` for more information.
+See :ref:`components/config:Configuration` for more information.